reactphp/socket/README.md

 ```

 The test suite also contains some optional integration tests which operate on a
-TCP/IP socket server and an optional TLS/SSL proxy in front of it.
+TCP/IP socket server and an optional TLS/SSL terminating proxy in front of it.
 The underlying TCP/IP socket server will be started automatically, whereas the
-TLS/SSL proxy has to be started and enabled like this:
+TLS/SSL terminating proxy has to be started and enabled like this:

 ```bash
 $ stunnel -f -p stunnel.pem -d 6001 -r 6000 &